 Hire experts — There are experts available across all industries, ranging from technology to engineering.
 If you plan on covering YMYL topics, this is a mandatory requirement.
 Depending on the topic, you can either seek writers that showcase specific credentials or those that have a proven track record in your industry.
 Writing samples can help you better decide whether a candidate is a good fit.

-Regardless of the type of content you produce and why it's important to understand the following ranking factors:
+Regardless of the type of content you produce, it's important to understand the following ranking factors:

 There are over 200 Google ranking factors, so there isn't one ranking factor that will determine whether you have an SEO-friendly website.
 Optimizing for Google ranking factors takes time and effort.
 That is why you must commit to the importance of quality content from the get-go.
-If you consistently produce content that is fresh, unique, and valuable, you will rank higher on Google's search engine page results — and being on the first page matters.
-The first page of Google represents 71% of search traffic clicks, with some reports placing this figure as high as 92%.
+If you consistently produce content that is fresh, unique, and valuable, you will rank higher on search engine page results (SERPs) — and being on the first page matters.
+The top three Google search results get 54% of all clicks.

 Know Your Reader

-One of those elements is targeted copywriting, which ties into the EAT model.
-Targeted copywriting requires industry-specific knowledge.
-That is why 84% of B2B companies outsource their writing needs.
+Targeted copywriting, which ties into the E-E-A-T model, is a good place to start.
+This requires industry-specific knowledge and it’s why 84% of B2B companies outsource their writing needs.
 As you create content, think about who you are speaking to, addressing your targets' pain points and needs.
 Leverage any profiles and personas you have developed.

-- Are they open or close-minded?
+Are they open or closed-minded?
 Are they willing to learn?

 The ultimate goal here is to spark a connection between your content and the reader.
 If your message is untargeted, it will probably fall short.
 Every word should be written for your ideal reader.
 Anything else is a wasted or distracted copy.